8 tech E&O claims examples

 It’s important to check with your insurance company about your E&O coverage to make sure you’re aware of the exclusions and limitations within your policy.
 Continuous coverage is also crucial, since E&O is a claims-made policy that must be active when you file a claim.

-These are some of the more common E&O claims that your errors and omissions liability policy may cover:
+These are some of the more common E&O claims that your technology errors and omissions policy may cover:

 1. Clients' data breaches